 (Excerpted from Closer: 52 Devotionals to Draw Couples Together by Jim and Cathy Burns; Bethany House, 2009.)

-*Dr. Dave Stoop is a marriage and family therapist who, along with his wife, Jan, has written several great marriage books, such as Forgiving the Unforgivable; Just Us: Finding Intimacy with God and Each Other; and When Couples Pray Together: Creating Intimacy and Spiritual Wholeness.
+*Dr. Dave Stoop was a marriage and family therapist who, along with his wife, Jan, wrote several great marriage books, such as Forgiving the Unforgivable; Just Us: Finding Intimacy with God and Each Other; and When Couples Pray Together: Creating Intimacy and Spiritual Wholeness.